ellamguest/attention-economy/posts/questions.md

 - How will things change with web 3?
 - What will the platforms look like in 10 years?
 - How will policy changes fail? (e.g. 1A block on transparency mandates)

+### Regulatory

+- How accurate are fears of regulatory ossification or unintended consequences?
+How often are decisions actually undone?